 How UK&I businesses can adopt a control-tower model for long-term success

-Businesses are facing many uncertainties, but leaders who adapt and harness the right tools can use it to their advantage
+Businesses face uncertainties, but leaders who adopt the right tools can use change to their advantage